-I’m the Social Media and Online Events Coordinator of the SIG.
-I am also an Associate Professor of Education at George Mason University in the United States and the Academic Coordinator of the Teaching Culturally & Linguistically Diverse & Exceptional Learners (TCLDEL) program.
+I’m YLTSIG’s Online Events Coordinator.
+I’m also an Associate Professor of Education at George Mason University in the United States and Academic Coordinator of the Teaching Culturally & Linguistically Diverse & Exceptional Learners Program.
 I have worked in ELT for over 20 years as a teacher, trainer, author, editor, and professor.
-Through the years, I have provided both online and face-to-face professional development programs and workshops to English language teachers in over 100 countries around the world.
-My areas of specialization are teaching English in global contexts to children and teenagers and utilizing online spaces to build virtual communities of practice for teachers around the world.
+Through the years, I have provided both online and face-to-face professional development programs to English teachers in over 100 countries.
+My areas of specialization are teaching English in global contexts to young learners and utilizing online spaces to build international virtual communities of practice for teachers.